 - Hand watering (or using a spring loaded nozzle or watering can) can occur at any time.

-Assigned day water conservation measures help to keep our peak water demands down so that we can continue to supply sufficient water for all our needs without expensive upgrades to our delivery system.
+Assigned day water conservation measures help to reduce peak water demands, using water wisely so that we can continue to supply sufficient water for all our needs without expensive upgrades to our delivery system.
 See Schedule E - City of Kelowna Water Use Restrictions Stages for details on all stages.

 The current water use restriction "Normal", as described in Schedule E - City of Kelowna Water Use Restrictions Stages, is the default water restriction in place at all times, unless a water use Restrictions Stage is declared by the City Water Utility Manager or City Council.